 1. Spam Rehab

 To get off most blocklists, you need to work directly with the blocklist operators and prove to them that you’re actually a trustworthy sender.
 You can do this by following email best practices for a certain period of time, which is kind of like entering a spam rehab program.

 2. Permission Pass Campaigns

 Another way to delist your domain is running permission pass campaigns.
-When you get blacklisted, your email service provider will pinpoint the campaign that triggered it, allowing you to identify the email list in your database that has spam traps.
+When you get blocklisted, your email service provider will pinpoint the campaign that triggered it, allowing you to identify the email list in your database that has spam traps.
 Once you find this list, you can run a permission pass campaign, where you send a one-off reengagement email to the list’s contacts who haven’t interacted with your emails in a long time.

-These contacts are most likely the spam traps that triggered your blacklisting, so make sure you weed out all the accounts that don’t engage with your permission pass campaign.
+These contacts are most likely the spam traps that triggered your blocklisting, so make sure you weed out all the accounts that don’t engage with your permission pass campaign.
 Otherwise, an emotional attachment to a large yet unengaged email list might never let you delist.